Arts of Life: Studio Bands

-The Arts of Life Band is a collaboration that features performers with and without disabilities.
-The band has released albums containing original songs and was included on a compilation album of music by bands with members who have disabilities, Wild Things, released by British punk group Heavy Load in 2009.
-Similarly, artists at the North Shore studio and musicians without disabilities perform together as the band Van Go Go.
+The Arts of Life Band was a collaboration between performers with and without disabilities.
+The band released albums containing original songs and was included on a compilation album of music by bands with members who have disabilities, Wild Things, released by British punk group Heavy Load in 2009.
+The band is currently on hiatus.
+Similarly, artists at the Glenview Studio and musicians without disabilities perform together as the band Van Go Go.
+They performed at the 2025 Disability Pride Parade.